NOTICE: All placement testing is via remote proctoring during the COVID closure.

 Proctors must have no vested interest in students’ scores.

 Proctors may not participate in any coaching activities that address the content of the ACCUPLACER exam.

 Proctors must be authorized by SFCC to proctor exams in an off-campus location.

 These tests are for students who need to know at what level to start the Spanish course sequence.
 Tests are offered for both Spanish as a Second Language and Heritage Spanish.
-The Spanish placement test is free of charge and can be taken without an appointment at the Testing Center during business hours.
+The Spanish placement test is free of charge for SFCC students and can be taken remotely by appointment through the Testing Center during business hours.
 It is an un-timed test of 45 questions, and is computer-based.
 If you score at least 40 out of 45 correctly, a second test will open for you to take.
 The second test has 90 questions and is also un-timed.

 USE OF ACT SCORES, SAT SCORES OR TRANSCRIPTS FOR PLACEMENT